Australian Government Private Health Insurance Rebate

 The rebate applies to hospital, general treatment and ambulance policies provided by Australian registered health insurers.
 It does not apply to overseas visitors health cover or other types of insurance.

-The current rebate levels and income thresholds applicable up to and including 30 June 2023 are:
+The current rebate levels and income thresholds applicable for the 2023-24 financial year (from 1 July 2023 up to and including 30 June 2024) are:

 Singles